jlesner/jlesner.github.io/_pages/projects.md

       <!-- <p> -->
       <p>
       <!-- As part of UCSB’s graduate course <a href="https://catalog.ucsb.edu/courses/PSTAT%20231">PSTAT 231</a>, I selected a real-world dataset to explore an intriguing research question.
 Motivated by personal health interests, I investigated whether OpenAI’s LLM technology could improve USDA's estimates of the nutritional content of various foods. -->
-      For a UCSB Statistical Machine Learning
+      For a Statistical Machine Learning
       <!-- <a href="https://catalog.ucsb.edu/courses/PSTAT%20231">PSTAT 231</a>  -->
       graduate course, I selected <a href="https://fdc.nal.usda.gov/">USDA's food nutrition dataset</a> and chose to explore whether OpenAI’s LLM technology can enhance estimates of food nutrition.
 This research effort was motivated by personal health interests.
       </p>